steve3535/gitlab-university/rewired/tips.md

   >it can help skip tracking things without using .gitignore, so apparently solving the above issue. but thereis a trap ...
   > remember in git the distinction between tracked and changed: u can have something tracked but that is changing or not: track is the very first step to put something unde rthe control of git

+  And here is the issue with the exclude file: it will only skip files that are untracked.
+  lesson of this is that u should create this file ahead of your files, for it to work !

+  **git update-index --assume-unchanged /path/to/file**
+  > lets say u already have a 'dirty' git environment but u still want to catchup :)
+  > this one will ignore the file but not like the way you think of !!!